ronflima/devbrazuca.github.io/_posts/2024-09-06-the-no-and-fuckoff-philosophy.md

 phrase.
 Actually, only the ones that love you do care about you.
 But this is a very small group.

 Although it may sound simple, saying *no* is quite hard.
-It took me years of therapy and a lot of thinking to start saying *no*.
+It tooks me years of therapy and a lot of thinking to start saying *no*.
 As social beings, we need to be part of a group.
 Also, we need to be accepted in that group.
 That's why, in my opinion, it is quite hard to say *no*.

-After learning this important thing, I was able to get back to my guitar lessons, got time to spend with my family and, still, kept a good productivity in my professional activities.
-You don't need to carry on the weight of the World.
+After learning this important thing, I was able to get back to my guitar lessons, got time to spend with my family and, still, keep a good productivity in my professional activities.
+You don't need to carry the weight of the World.
 Do what you can, with the tools that you have, the best way it is possible to be done.

 ## The Fuckoff

-That's where things gets interesting: learn to say *fuckoff*.
+That's where things get interesting: learn to say *fuckoff*.
 Yeah, it is rude, but it is incredibly powerful.
 It is about choosing the fights you can fight.
 There is a interesting fact of the Universe: you have control over a few things.
 Most of time, you don't have